RudyB24/Fun_with_Arduino/Demo_Box.md

 The Demo_Box.ino file contains examples of code snippets that are common in many applications.

 **Read toggle switch inputs.**
 They are read every loop() cycle and stored in the sw[i] array.
-Also a state change of the switches, from 0 -> 1 or from 1 -> 0, is stored in the sw_state[i] array for the duration of one cycle.
-This can be used to do something just once, only when the switch state has changed.
+Also a state change of the switches, from 0 -> 1 or from 1 -> 0, is stored in the sw_change[i] array for the duration of one cycle.
+This can be used to do something only once, if the switch state has changed.

 **Debounce an input.**
 The toggle switches are debounced, they only schange state after a DEBOUNCE time in ms.